OpenVAA/voting-advice-application/docs/troubleshooting.md

 Note also that there are two commands that can be used to stop the containers:

-1. `npm run dev:down`: This command will remove the unused volumes
+1. `yarn dev:down`: This command will remove the unused volumes
-2. `npm run dev:stop`: This command stops the containers but keeps the volumes
+2. `yarn dev:stop`: This command stops the containers but keeps the volumes

 ## Docker error: Load metadata for docker.io/library/node:foo